 The companies providing the funds don’t usually pay the entire invoice value as an advance.
 Instead, they typically hold back a margin of about 10% to 30%.

 Merchant Cash Advances

-It’s relatively easy to get approval for a merchant cash advance (or MCA); that’s why companies that find it challenging to qualify for other business loans tend to gravitate towards this type of financing.
+Getting approval for a merchant cash advance (or MCA) it’s relatively easy; companies that find it challenging to qualify for other loans tend to gravitate towards this type of business loan financing.

-However, only businesses that have large volumes of credit card sales are eligible for merchant cash advances.
+However, only businesses with large volumes of credit card sales are eligible for merchant cash advances.

 Here’s how a merchant cash advance works: